Times School of Journalism

 GENERAL

-Aim: To identify and report across a range of topics- right from art and culture to entertainment and lifestyle, science, health, education, city, political news etc. The growth of cities and the people living in these is an indicator of the ever-increasing need for news and information for a diverse and growing class of population.
+Aim: To identify and report across a range of topics- including politics, human rights, environment, science, health, education, city news, etc. The growth of cities and the people living in these is an indicator of the ever-increasing need for news and information for a diverse and growing class of population.
 City and political reporting, which was earlier confined to areas such as municipality, crime, health, education, courts, assembly etc is now a multi-speciality function with subjects like heritage, horticulture, science and innovation, environment and climate, NGOs, transport, telecommunications, aviation, defence and many others being part of the diet of metro/political journalists.

-Similarly, the growth of our nation and integration with global economy has opened a Pandora’s box when it comes to lifestyle and entertainment news.
+The growth of our nation and integration with global economy has brought about an ever-increasing need for lifestyle and entertainment news.
 Today, a newspaper is just not enough to satiate the demand for such diverse content and that’s why TV channels, radio programmes, internet sites, magazines, books and various other types of media are vying with each other to attract Gen-X by providing better and more in-depth content.
 The challenge therefore is to train young journalists or those young-at-heart in connecting with the Gen-X audience and speak to them in a language they understand, on topics which they are keen to know and also building a loyalty towards the media brand these journalists represent.
+Entertainment & Lifestyle specialisation specialisation aim to do just that by providing students with the best of opportunity to learn about these, which include topics like fashion, art & culture, heritage, food, movies, books, technology, etc.

 INTERNSHIP